 If a shipment is already in transit the most important thing retailers can do is keep shoppers as up to date as possible about the progress.
 In fact, 75% of shoppers want proactive communication about their shipments.
 Retailers should be prepared to offer solutions without a customer having to ask for it.
 An example of this would be expediting a package or offering a refund of shipping costs if delays seem inevitable.

-Want to learn more about how we are helping our customers overcome delivery challenges?
+Want to learn more about how we are helping our customers overcome delivery challenges or how to improve 2017’s delivery experience?
 Learn more about our platform.